Nested resources

 application can create tickets within a project.
 Next, you need to add

-model to get the second scenario to pass.
+validations to the Ticket model to get the second scenario to pass.

 Ticket validations